jasonrowsell/weather/README.md

 To run locally:

-Get a copy of the Thermostat app running on your local machine (for playing around, testing or development).
+Get a copy of the Weather app running on your local machine (for playing around or development).

 ```sh
 git clone git@github.com:jasonrowsell/weather